Application Requirements

 Addenda

-You may submit supplementary addenda to highlight particular topics you wish to bring to our attention.
-If you have already addressed the below topics in your Personal Statement, you do not need to submit a supplementary addendum on the same subject.
+You may submit optional supplementary addenda to highlight topics you wish to bring to our attention that were not included in your personal statement or other application materials.
 The Admissions Committee typically finds one page or less is a sufficient length for most addenda.
+Applicants are not required to submit optional addenda.
+Applicants should plan to submit no more than two addenda.
 Please title addenda appropriately.
 Examples of supplementary addenda include:

-• UChicago aims to train well-rounded, critical, and socially conscious thinkers and doers.
-Describe how your background or experiences will contribute to the UChicago Law and Chicago Booth communities.
+- UChicago aims to train well-rounded, critical, and socially conscious thinkers and doers.
+Describe how your background or experiences will contribute to the UChicago Law community.
 Example topics include: lessons you have learned; skillsets you have developed; obstacles you have overcome based on your background or upbringing; or topics you have become passionate about studying in law school based on your lived or educational experiences.

 Doctoroff Business Leadership Program Statement (required for applicants applying to the Doctoroff Program)